SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-and-B2SAFE-gridFTP.md

  If you did not calculate the checksums for the source files, the sync-status needs some time to be updated.

 ### Metadata for remote data (5min)
-We created a nother copy of the *archive* collection at *bobZone* but we lost the link to the data at *aliceZone*.
+We created another copy of the *archive* (*lewiscarroll*) collection at *bobZone* but we lost the link to the data at *aliceZone*.
-We will now have a loko at how we can use the iCAT metadat catalogues at *bobZone* and at *aliceZone* to link the data.
+We will now have a look at how we can use the iCAT metadat catalogues at *bobZone* and at *aliceZone* to link the data.

 We can create metadata for iRODS data objects and collections on our home iRODS zone like this:

 ```
 imeta add -C aliceInWonderland "Original" "/aliceZone/home/di4r-user1/aliceInWonderland"
-imeta add -d aliceInWonderland/aliceInWonderland-EN.txt.utf-8 \
+imeta add -d lewiscarroll/aliceInWonderland-DE.txt.utf-8 \
-"Original" "/aliceZone/home/di4r-user1/aliceInWonderland/aliceInWonderland-EN.txt.utf-8"
+"Original" "/aliceZone/home/di4r-user1/lewiscarroll/aliceInWonderland-DE.txt.utf-8"
 ```

 With